trungthaihieu93-dev/staffany-test/README.md

 The backend is built by Strapi, a Headless-CMS framework.

-The frontend is build with ReactJS and corresponsing libraries.
+The frontend is build with ReactJS and corresponding libraries.

 ## Prerequisites